Updated: Aug 14

 Quality is as much of a people issue as a process and technology one.
 Therefore, companies who strive to establish a culture of compliance will view this as part of the journey to build a wider data culture and a systematic approach to streamline processes, improve risk management and efficiencies, compare the performance of business units, and ultimately boost the standard of quality and assurance it can deliver to its customers.

-The Audit The need to support compliance, security, and operations is found in most (if not all) industries.
+The Audit The need in Investing in quality support, compliance, security, and operations is found in most (if not all) industries.
 A well-managed audit trail is a key indicator of good internal business controls, security, and operational actions that include the date, time, and user information associated with the “event” or operation.
 This may include user activities, access to data, login attempts, administrator activities, or automated system activities.

 The audit trail, whether internal or external, provides a “baseline” for analysis or an audit when initiating an investigation.
 The goal of the audit is simple-to determine if there are discrepancies between what has been documented and what has been implemented.